anaef/lua-h3/doc/Region.md

 ## `h3.cellstopolygon (cells)`

 Returns a list of polygons representing the specified set of same-resolution cells.
-Polygons have the same format as described above.
+Each polygon has the same format as described above.